Skip to content

 The public developer API.
 Extensions — third-party services that connect to a tulpa agent — use these routes to read data and take actions within the permissions granted by the user.

 Authentication: Delegation tokens — scoped credentials that grant specific capabilities.
-Every request also carries the extension’s own Ed25519 signature for request-level authentication.
+Every request also carries the extension’s own Ed25519 signature for request-level proof-of-possession (X-Request-Nonce, X-Request-Timestamp, X-Extension-Signature headers).

 This is the API surface designed for external developers.
 See the Extension API for the full endpoint reference, authentication details and available endpoints.